 Rising Personnel Costs

 Salary step-and-column increases (1.5% annually), growing pension contribution rates (CalPERS rising to 26.90%), and health benefit inflation drive expenditures upward even as enrollment falls.
-Personnel costs consume 77.5% of the budget.
+Salaries and benefits consume about 76% of the budget.

 RDA Transfer Cliff